Antguz/rTLS/README.md

 This is an R package to that compiles a series of tools to process and calculate metrics on point clouds derived from terrestrial LiDAR (Light Detection and Ranging) data.

-Originally, ___rTLS___ started as a hobby by J. Antonio Guzman Q.  (<antguz06@gmail.com>) at the University of Alberta.
-However, due to its constant use, it was decided to formalize its routines.
-This was also done with Dr. Arturo Sanchez (<arturo.sanchez@ualberta.ca>) and the supreme help of Ronny Hernandez (<ronny.hernandezm@gmail.com>).
+Originally, ___rTLS___ started as a hobby by [J. Antonio Guzman Q.](https://www.jaguzmanq.com/) (<antguz06@gmail.com>) at the University of Alberta.
 It compiles several functions that students at the [Centre for Earth Observation Sciences](https://www.ualberta.ca/faculties/centresinstitutes/centre-for-earth-observatiTheon-sciences) use to process their point cloud of vegetation.
+Due to its constant use, it was decided to formalize its routines as an R package.
+This was done under the supervision of Dr. Arturo Sanchez (<arturo.sanchez@ualberta.ca>) and the supreme help of [Ronny Hernandez](http://ronnyhdez.rbind.io/) (<ronny.hernandezm@gmail.com>).

 ___rTLS___ goal is to provide a single environment to process point clouds as fast as it can be done.
 That it is why the ___rTLS___ coding has been evolving using different packages.
-The current code has been enhanced using `foreach` for parallel procesing with the help of `doSNOW` and `Rcpp` for key functions using C++.
+The current code has been enhanced using C++ language through `Rcpp` and `RcppArmadillo` packages, and most of the time-consuming processed can be run using for parallel computing through `OpenMP`.
 In the future, if there is a faster way to run our main routines, we will probably change our code!

-The current development of ___rTLS___ is focussed on four major processes applied on TLS scans: i) voxelization, ii) point neighborhood features, and iii) optimal voxel and entropy, iv) estimation of the forest structure.
-Likewise, the package also containg other functions that can be used to mange point clouds such as 3D-rotation or convertion to cartinal-polar coordinates, and functions to estimate tree metrics such as truck volume or crown area.
+The current development of ___rTLS___ is focussed on five major processes applied on TLS scans: i) voxelization, ii) point neighborhood features, iii) filtering, and iv) optimal voxel and entropy, and iv) estimation of the forest structure.
+Likewise, the package also containg other functions that can be used to mange point clouds such as 2D- 3D-rotation, convertion to cartinal-polar coordinates, and functions to estimate tree metrics such as truck volume or crown area.

 ### Major features include: